KnowOneActual/beaubremer-blog/posts/Stop_worrying_and_Start_Branching.md

 ---
-title: "Stop Worrying and Start Branching: A Guide to Safer Development"
+title: "Stop Worrying and Start Branching: A Guide to Safer Development with Git"
 description: "Learn how to use Git branches to test new features without the fear of breaking your live website.
 A practical, step-by-step guide."
 date: 2025-06-14
 layout: "post.njk"